ani-khachatryan/language-helper-bot/README.md

 Supported Functionality

-/translate Translates texts from autodetected language to one you specify /set_lang  Specifies the language for translation
-/syn       Gives synonym to the word
+/translate Translates texts from autodetected language to one you specify \n /set_lang  Specifies the language for translation \n /syn       Gives synonym to the word \n
-/ant       Gives antonym to the word
+/ant       Gives antonym to the word \n

 ---
 How to run: